Suped

 Avoid changing records too quickly

-When Gmail has a display issue, fast DNS edits create noise.
-Change records only when a check fails.
-A clean record that lost display during a Gmail event usually needs patience, not a new selector, new logo path, or new certificate URL.
+When Gmail has a display issue, rapid DNS edits create noise.
+Change a record only when a check fails.
+A clean setup that lost display during a Gmail event usually needs fresh-message testing and time for receiver rechecks, not a new selector or logo path.

 What to do while waiting